Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 ### 3. Appropriate content

 Your content must remain appropriate for a community that includes minors, and adults.
+It cannot fall under:

+- 1) Sexually explicit: For more info, you can check out [cornell law website](https://www.law.cornell.edu/uscode/text/18/2256), or search up definitions online.
+But you may not argue about this in the server.

+- 2) This is not a dating server.
+Do not hit on people (even accidentally).
+This server is open to minors, and we can't verify anyone's age, so we have to treat all instances as potential interaction with a minor, regardless of how old anyone says they are.
+As an adult, you don't want to get into these kind of stuff with a minor, as a minor, you don't want to get into these kind of stuff with an adult, and as a server, we don't want to see our members engaging in these kinds of behaviours.

-It cannot be sexually explicit, and/or hateful towards individuals/groups that are generally considered to be not harmful for society.
-Although you can have your own opinion about who's harmful or not, we will follow the widely accepted standards of society to define what's harmful or not
+- 3) Hateful towards individuals/groups that are generally considered to be not harmful for society.
+Although you can have your own opinion about who's harmful or not, we will follow the widely accepted standards of society to define what's harmful or not.

-> 4) **No spam.** A couple gifs and image macros here and there are fine, but don't flood the chat with memes or gifs.
-Do not post loud videos without a volume warnings, don't flood it with low effort troll arbage.
+- 4) Spam in the general chats: A couple gifs and image macros here and there are fine, but don't flood the chat with memes and/or gifs.
+Do not post loud videos without a volume warnings, don't flood it with low effort troll garbage.
   Don't flood the chat period.

-> 5) **Piracy.** Discussion on piracy is allowed, but do not provide links, or share screenshots with links to sources on pirated material.
+- 5) Piracy: Discussion on piracy is allowed, but do comply with the discord TOS, we do not give any permission to provide links and/or source and/or share screenshots with links to sources on pirated material.

-> 6)  **Support Rules.** Support is offered in public channels and is accessible to everyone.
-Trolling, being malicious, or shitposting in the support channels will revoke your access to them.
+- 6) Support Rules: Support is offered in public channels and is accessible to everyone.
+Trolling, being malicious, and/or shitposting in the support channels will revoke your access to them.
 Do **not** provide or ask for remote support via SSH or other protocols.

 Please read the [Arch Linux Code of Conduct](<https://terms.archlinux.org/docs/code-of-conduct/>) for further information.

-Rules are subject to change at any time, and any decision made is final and up to moderator discretion.

 If you see any rulebreaking, please remember to open a ticket using the /tickets open command.